Survey Design Software

 For the same reason, include "Other" or "None" whenever either of these is a logically possible answer.
 When the answer choices are a list of possible opinions, preferences, or behaviors, you should usually allow these answers.

 On paper, computer direct and Internet surveys these four choices should appear as appropriate.
 You may want to combine two or more of them into one choice, if you have no interest in distinguishing between them.
 You will rarely want to include "Don't Know," "Not Applicable," "Other" or "None" in a list of choices being read over the telephone or in person, but you should allow the interviewer the ability to accept them when given by respondents.

 Researchers use three basic types of questions: multiple choice, numeric open end and text open end (sometimes called "verbatims").
 Examples of each kind of question follow:

-Rating Scales and Agreement Scales are two common types of questions that some researchers treat as multiple choice questions and others treat as numeric open end questions.
+Rating Scales and Agreement Scales are two common types of questions that some researchers treat as multiple choice questions and others treat as numeric open end or grid questions.
 Examples of these kinds of questions are:

 There are two broad issues to keep in mind when considering question and answer choice order.
 One is how the question and answer choice order can encourage people to complete your survey.
 The other issue is how the order of questions or the order of answer choices could affect the results of your survey.

 Ideally, the early questions in a survey should be easy and pleasant to answer.
 These kinds of questions encourage people to continue the survey.
 In telephone or personal interviews they help build rapport with the interviewer.
 Grouping together questions on the same topic also makes the questionnaire easier to answer.

 Whenever possible leave difficult or sensitive questions until near the end of your survey.
 Any rapport that has been built up will make it more likely people will answer these questions.
 If people quit at that point anyway, at least they will have answered most of your questions.